These are what you’ll learn in this article (step-by-step):

 - Install Blogging Platform: WordPress CMS

-Having setup your web host, you can now install WordPress Content Management (CMS) System to help you manage all your blog contents.
+Having set up your web host, you can now install WordPress Content Management (CMS) System to help you manage all your blog contents.
+If needed, you can watch WordPress videos and tutorials for beginners on a youtube channel for help and guidance with installation, use, posts and templates.

 Here is the step-by-step guide to install WordPress CMS